SAP-samples/hana-developer-cli-tool-example/README.md

 OPENSAP_HANA_USER  user.models::USER_DETAILS/hier/USER_DETAILS  171139    null
 ```

-Then perhaps you want to insepect a view to see the columns and their data types:
+Then perhaps you want to inspect a view to see the columns and their data types:

 ```shell
 C:\github\hana-xsa-opensap-hana7\user_db>hana-cli view * user.models::USER_DETAILS